Fassilsis/fassilsis.github.io/projects/fabrikam-sales-dashboard.md

 If you want to check out the `.pbix` file or dig through the setup, feel free to explore the GitHub repo:

 🔗 [View Project on GitHub](https://github.com/fassilsis/sales-dashboard)

----

-Thanks for reading!
-Let me know what you think or connect with me on [LinkedIn](https://linkedin.com/in/fassil-s-yehuala) — always happy to talk data, design, or dashboards.